-Perhaps the best example of a Tiffany Lamp at the auction was a Poppy Table lamp that sold for less than its estimate at $141,450.
+Perhaps the best example at the Tiffany Lamp Auction at the auction was a Poppy Table lamp that sold for less than its estimate at $141,450.
 At nearly 70 cm in height with a shade that is just over 50 cm in diameter this impressive lamp features purple and maroon poppies set against a mottled and shaded blue backdrop.
 It is

 finished with a band of shaded green poppy leaves around the edge of the shade.